Repository Structure

 modId number · required

-Numeric mod id of the required mod (same shape as add-on-of — visible in the URL of the mod's page).
+Numeric mod id of the required mod (same shape as add-on-of — shown in the header of the mod's page, next to the developer).

 release string · optional